Deadline

 What if I don’t have work samples for all categories listed in the requirements?

 It’s OK if you don’t have materials for all categories.
 The goal is not to try to find something to fill every category.
 Only use the categories in which you have appropriate portfolio materials, and discard any categories that are not appropriate for your portfolio.
+Quality is more important than quantity.

 No, not for this competition.

-How do I apply for All-MIPA?
+How do I apply for an All-MIPA Scholarship?

 How do I apply for JEA Student Journalist of the Year-Michigan Representative?